-Not only do old strings oxidize and sound dull, but the frets also physically grind them down, creating flat spots.
+Not only do old guitar strings oxidize and sound dull, but the frets also physically grind them down, creating flat spots.
 These flat spots change the way the strings interact with the frets, and over time this will cause intonation problems to set in.

 Obviously the more you play, the faster this will happen.
 Similarly, if you are a heavy-handed player, this will also happen more quickly.
-New strings every 2 to 3 months should be sufficient for the average player to avoid string related intonation problems
+New guitar strings every 2 to 3 months should be sufficient for the average player to avoid string related intonation problems

 Be Aware Of String Gauge

-If you make a decision to change the gauge of your strings, this will almost certainly affect intonation.
+If you make a decision to change the gauge of your strings, this will almost certainly affect the guitar intonation.
 Heavier gauge strings cause more tension on your guitar’s neck, and unless you compensate for this at the truss rod, you will experience more of a bow, and consequently, improper intonation.